 Benefits of alcohol rehab at The Providence Projects

-- Opportunity to detox safely with 24 hour support
+- Opportunity to detox safely with 24 hour professional support

 - Opportunity to address underlying issues